KorenEzri/Ticket-Manager-Project/README.md

 We have created automated tests for your convenience, use it to check your progression.

-Note that the automated tests rely on your code having the exact class names and Ids as specified in the [Client requirements sechtion](#Requirements Client).
+Note that the automated tests rely on your code having the exact class names and Ids as specified in the [Client requirements section](#Requirements Client).
 We encourage you to add your own tests.

 - To run the _server tests_ simply run `npm run test` on server folder